IAIS4EP/fiware/ge_spagobi/Readme.md

-## SpagoBI Docker
+## SpagoBI Docker with MySQL Support
 The idea of SpagoBI is to provide users with insights and metrics using data from different databases.
 Unfortunately, SpagoBI lacks of usability for the setup of the Web service and the integration of different data sets.
-The aim of this document is to provide a formula to create an instance of SpagoBI in a Docker container with predefined data sources and visualisations.
-We will first create Docker containers for SpagoBI and a MySQL database.
-After setting up the different data sources and visualisations, we will extract the relevant information from the database and integrate it into the Docker files.
+The aim of this document is to create and configure an instance of SpagoBI that can be easily deployed to different servers or ran by other users.

-These files can then be deployed to different servers and provide the pre-configured interface.
+We will first set up Docker containers for SpagoBI and a MySQL database to store the necessary data.
+After adding all the different data sources, visualisations and metrics, we will extract the relevant information from the database and integrate it into the Docker files.
+These files can then be deployed to different servers or ran by other users to provide the pre-configured interface.

-### SpagoBI 5.1 with MySQL
+### 0. Requirements

 If not yet on your computer, install the [Docker Quickstart Terminal](https://docs.docker.com/).

-#### Check Out the FIWARE Repository
+### 1. Check Out the FIWARE Repository

 ```bash
 [~]$ git clone https://github.com/IAIS4EP/fiware.git